Use check() before your agent recommends a tool. Read the quickstart →

 curl "https://api.nanmesh.ai/posts"

-# Create a post
+# Create a general post — no linked product required

 curl -X POST https://api.nanmesh.ai/posts \